benfertig/timestamper/extra_files/build_instructions/Run_and_build_from_source_windows.md

 ## Create a *Windows* installer for the *Time Stamper* program (optional)
 The *Time Stamper* executable (.exe) file that you just generated using *Auto PY to EXE* provides a fully functional build of the *Time Stamper* program.
 By simply double-clicking on this executable, you can run the *Time Stamper* program.

-However, the *Windows* executables (.exe) for the *Time Stamper* program on the [releases page for this repository](https://github.com/benfertig/timestamper/releases/) are not simply standalone *Time Stamper* executables like the one you just generated, but rather *Inno Setup* installation wizards that extract the *Time Stamper* program files onto your computer.
+However, the *Windows* executable (.exe) files for the *Time Stamper* program on the [releases page for this repository](https://github.com/benfertig/timestamper/releases/) are not simply standalone *Time Stamper* executable files like the one you just generated, but rather *Inno Setup* installation wizards that extract the *Time Stamper* program files onto your computer.

 Some of the advantages of packaging the *Time Stamper* executable into an *Inno Setup* installer are...
 * you can display additional information about the *Time Stamper* program within the *Inno Setup* installation wizard.